So you’ve read the title, and you want to learn from my mistakes then you’re in the correct place.

 It all seemed to fall together perfectly.
-My mum had a house in Fallowfield, and this seemed like the perfect place to start.
-Busy, full of people my age, and my mum was the landlord – perfect.
+My mum had a house, and this seemed like the perfect place to start.
+The area is busy, full of people my age, and my mum was the landlord – perfect.

 At first, the house was disgusting as the last tenant left it unliveable.
 As soon as you stepped in the front door the potent smell of cats hit you in the face.

 But my mum was on a mission; she was in the house most nights and all weekends cleaning, and gutting it.
 She got her cousin’s husband to decorate and sort the place out.
 He’d come over after he finished work and also on the weekends.
 He painted every wall, every ceiling, all the banisters, and also fitted a brand new kitchen and bathroom – they just couldn’t be saved.